anonymous2532/FuBIF/README.md

 └── utils/                     # Utility scripts
 ```

-## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.